SteeltoeOSS/Documentation/api/v3/configuration/random-value-provider.md

 1. Add the provider to the Configuration Builder.
 1. Access random values from the `IConfiguration`.

->NOTE: Most of the example code in the following sections is based on using Steeltoe in an ASP.NET Core application.
-If you are developing an ASP.NET 4.x application or a console-based app, see the [other samples](https://github.com/SteeltoeOSS/Samples/tree/master/Configuration) for example code you can use.

 ### Add NuGet Reference

 To use the provider, you need to add a reference to the appropriate Steeltoe NuGet.